chrisseaton/chrisseaton.github.io/truffleruby/low-overhead-polling/index.md

 This paper somewhat confirms my experimental results and finds that the best technique can vary, as well as providing lots of other useful information about what else we can do.

 The terminology in this area is also varied.
 We can call the method of interrupting functions *polling*, *yielding* or *safepoints*.
+Safepoints refers to the polling mechanism as well as the point in the program where the poll is found, and also some other concepts about metadata about compiled code.

 I have done some of my own research into safepoints, co-inventing a way to build on simple VM safepoints to run arbitrary user code inside a safepoint.
 Normally in a memory protection handler you cannot run anything non-trivial, and certainly not arbitrary user code.